amrojjeh/arabic-tags/README.md

 **Status:** In progress.

 This phase is meant to be done by Arabic grammarians.
-It should let them select individual Arabic words (such as particles and pronouns) and tag them with their traditional grammatical names (مبتدأ ,جبر, etc...).
+It should let them select individual Arabic words (such as particles and pronouns) and tag them with their traditional grammatical names (مبتدأ ,خبر, etc...).

 I just started working on this today (08/05/2023), hence why it's "in progress."